tedsluis/searxng/README.md

 > Tested on Fedora Workstation with Podman.
 Service runs as a systemd **system** unit by default.

+## Overview
+SearXNG is a free, open-source metasearch engine: it sends your query to many other search engines (Google, Bing, DuckDuckGo, Qwant, Wikipedia, etc.), merges the results, and strips tracking so you aren’t profiled.
+It’s the actively-maintained successor to the older “searx.”

+### Key points

+* **Privacy-friendly**: doesn’t track users; removes identifying data from upstream requests.
+* **Many sources**: supports dozens of engines and result categories (Web, Images, Videos, News, IT, Science, etc.).
+* **Self-host or use a public instance**: you can run your own server or use one from a community-maintained list.
+* **Provides Web Serarch for LLM tools**: Tools like Open-webUI can use the SearXNG API for their Web Search calls.
+* **Open source & license**: code is on GitHub under AGPL-3.0.
+* **Why “SearXNG” vs “searx”**?
+SearXNG is the continuation with faster updates and more features; searx itself has seen reduced/ended development.

 ![alt text](images/image1.png)

 ## Contents